cyanogilvie/hash/README.md

 as hex-encoded strings for historical reasons, everything else returns binary data.
-For this reason, if the **tomcrypt** package is available it is a better choice for SHA-2 than using \[binary decode hex\] on the result of this packages’ SHA-2 functions.
+For this reason, if the **tomcrypt** package is available it is a better choice for SHA-2 than using \[binary decode hex\] on the result of this package’s SHA-2 functions.

 The Areion hash is a special purpose hash built entirely on AES permutations, which have broad hardware instruction support on modern